 The name of your group.
 For example, “Occupational role.”

 The different options in your group, chosen by you or your subscribers.
 For the group category “Occupational role” you could list the following group names as the options: Staff, Faculty, and Student.
+It can be helpful to think of group names as tagging your subscribers so you can better sort and find them.

 Before You Start